 1. If I try to go to work, I will automatically lose my Medicare or Medicaid.

 This is a myth.
 First, as long as you keep receiving a benefit check of any amount, you will keep your health insurance.
 If you earn enough that your Social Security Disability Insurance (SSDI) checks stop, Medicare can continue for up to 93 months.
 If you currently receive Medicaid, you should be eligible to continue to receive Medicaid even after you stop receiving Supplemental Security Income (SSI) benefits due to work.
-To be eligible you need to meet certain equirements, which include earnings below a threshold amount set by your state.
+To be eligible you need to meet certain requirements, which include earnings below a threshold amount set by your state.
 Even if your earnings exceed the state threshold, you may still be eligible and should talk to your state Medicaid office.
-For more information about Keeping Your Medical Benefits after cash benefits stop, visit www.ssa.gov/redbook and www.socialsecurity.gov/disabilityresearch/wi/1619b.htm.
+For more information about Keeping Your Medical Benefits after cash benefits stop, visit www.ssa.gov/redbook and www.ssa.gov/disabilityresearch/wi/1619b.htm

 2. If I use my Ticket to go to work, Social Security will conduct a medical review of my case, and I will lose my benefits.